 Make-ahead Thanksgiving tip #5 – Wash, peel and chop ALL of your vegetables ahead of time.

 Turn on some music, enlist some help and chop every onion and celery in your recipes.
+(Make sure those knives are sharp!)
 Trim the green beans and brussels sprouts.
 Organize everything per recipe and put in labeled containers or bags.
-I find this step the most crucial for giving me peace of mind on turkey day.
+I find this step the most crucial for giving me peace of mind on Turkey Day.
 Probably because I know it gets a lot of prep dishes out of the way.

 Make-ahead Thanksgiving tip #6 – Lay out — and label — all your serveware in advance.